How this works

 We know that all states offer child support collection services that are free for most women.
 But we also know that those services were not designed to help with all types of child support collection cases.
 In other words – those who are willing and who acknowledge having the ability to pay.
 If this sounds like you and your case, we encourage you to explore these options first.

-Attorneys are a great help for some women and then not for others.
-Most family-law attorneys will not pursue the monetary collection of a child support order beyond the criminal enforcements that the law provides such as bench warrants and suspension of driver’s licenses and passports.
-Even if they could, the amount of money that it would take to retain an attorney is out of reach for many women waiting to collect their child support arrears, especially when the cost to hire a private investigator to locate the payor and his assets is added to the bill.
+The amount of money that it costs to retain an attorney is out of reach for many women waiting to collect their child support arrears, especially when the cost to hire a private investigator to locate the payor and his assets are added to the bill.
+Don’t Get Mad Get Paid is not a substitute for an attorney.

 There are also other private services that provide child support collection services.
 We consider them to be as predatory as the payday loan market, as they take between 34%-55% of all that they collect, and they take it off the top.
 In other words, they pay themselves first.